Retention of the Production Facility

 Decommissioning or Repowering of Wind Turbines

-Potential Future Activities at the Current Production Area
+Potential Activities at the Current Production Area

 As part of Lolland Municipality’s preparations for establishing the production area, preliminary studies included site visits and dialog meetings with industry